Paul Harris (film critic)

 Paul Harris, born in 1950 in Melbourne and educated at Assumption College, Kilmore, is a film critic, who appeared on radio stations 3RRR and 3AW.

-Known for his vast knowledge of film, music and theatre, and for his elaborate puns and impressions, he has fronted the radio show Filmbuff's Forecast since 1982.
-For the first ten years he co-anchored with John Flaus to produce what became a memorable double act.
+Known for his knowledge of film, music and theatre, and for his puns and impressions, he has hosted the radio show Filmbuff's Forecast since 1982.
+For the first ten years he co-anchored with John Flaus.
 He has directed the St Kilda Short Film Festival since 1999.

 He has occasionally acted (Nirvana Street murder, Love and Other Catastrophes) and is a lecturer in the Film and TV course at Swinburne University and also, a lecturer for the Professional Screenwriting course at RMIT.

 He is the author of The Film Buff's DVD Companion (Text Publishing).